BUEC500C1/covid19-app-chijunyou/README.md

 ## prerequest
 1.React Native
-2.A
+2.An android simulator or an android phone
+3.An api key for google map

 ## How to Run This Code
-1. Fire up your local terminal and type `git clone https://github.com/BUEC500C1/codvid-app-eet1998.git`.
+1. Fire up your local terminal and type `git clone https://github.com/BUEC500C1/covid19-app-chijunyou.git`.
+2. Add key to "\covid19-app-chijunyou\android\app\src\debug\AndroidManifest.xml"
-2. Navigate to the `/covidapp` directory.
+3. Navigate into the file "/covid19-app-chijunyou".
-3. Type `expo start` to run the app.
+4. Type `npx react-native run-android`